tigerbeetle/tigerbeetle/docs/TALKS.md

 https://www.youtube.com/watch?v=eFTQzhfO6nc

-## 23 October, 2023: P99 CONF 2023 | A Deterministic Walk Down TigerBeetle’s main() Street
+## October 23, 2023: P99 CONF 2023 | A Deterministic Walk Down TigerBeetle’s main() Street

 Learn how to use Zig to implement a fully deterministic distributed system which will never fail with an out of memory error, for predictable performance and 700x faster tests,